-which we refer to as the ``survival function matrix'' and ``conditional probability mass function'' (conditional PMF) matrix respectively.
-We use the notation $[X]_{ij}$ to refer to the $(i,j)^{th}$ element of a matrix $X$, to avoid any confusion where it might arise (when $X$ has an associated subscript, or is a product of matrices).
+which we refer to as the ``survival function matrix'' and ``conditional PMF matrix'' respectively.
+It is important to note here that the geodesic length distribution is not a \emph{single} distribution but instead a (possibly continuous) set of distributions indexed by node pairs (or node pair locations, as in Sec. \ref{sec:general_graphs}).
+We use the notation $[\cdot]_{ij}$ to refer to the $(i,j)^\mathrm{th}$ element of a matrix to avoid any confusion where it might arise (when the matrix has an associated super/subscript or is a product or power of matrices).
+We remark that, due to sparsity, the conditional PMF matrix $\Omegaaf_l$ is asymptotically well-defined for any $l\in\integernonneg$ \footnote{Because the network is sparse, node $j$ can have an edge to any other node with probability strictly less than $1$, and therefore there is a strictly positive---although possibly vanishing---probability of $j$ to be entirely isolated and therefore of the geodesic length $\lambda_{ij}$ being infinite, and thus being longer than $l-1$ for any finite $l$.}.